 Created by Ruth Handler, Barbie is one of the most recognisable brands in the world.
 By the time she was released, licensing was well under way.
 Barbie has appeared on a number of licensed products from t-shirts, bedding, wallpaper and mugs.
-Recently, she has been in the Toy Story movies and video games.
-The introduction of a range of diverse Barbies with different skin tones were released, as well as various body shaped Barbies, such as, petite, tall and curvy.
-For her 50th birthday, she got her own catwalk at New York Fashion Show.
-Designers such as Vera Wang, Rag & Bone, Tommy Hilfiger and Calvin Klein made outfits especially for the celebration!
+Recently she has been in the Toy Story movies and video games.
+The introduction of a range of diverse Barbies with different skin tones were released, as well as various body shaped Barbies such as, petite, tall and curvy.
+For her 50th birthday she got her own catwalk at New York Fashion Show. and designers such as Vera Wang, Rag & Bone, Tommy Hilfiger and Calvin Klein made outfits especially for the celebration!

 My whole philosophy of Barbie was that, through the doll, the little girl could be anything she wanted to be.
 Barbie always represented the fact that a woman has choices

 Barbie has had a number of careers including - firefighter, astronaut, game developer, presidential candidate and nurse.
 She usually takes on roles that are perceived as ’not for women’, offering little girls choices about their careers.